Voters Guide Online

 Thank you to The Morning Call for continuing support of our non-partisan, twice-yearly Voters Guide.

-The newspaper always gives us a generous number of extra copies to distribute around the county.
-If you are new to this, this involves a counting party at which we make bundles of varying numbers and mark them for delivery to libraries, community centers, social agencies, and various other places where voters can picked them up.
-On October 25, Pat and Burke Swan once again offered their home for us to do this.
-This was the same day as the guide was published.
-Volunteers arrived at 10:30 am or arranged to pick up copies later in the day.
-We finished about noon, then departed to make our deliveries.
+The newspaper always gives us hundreds of extra copies to distribute around the county.
+This involves a counting party at which members make bundles of varying numbers and mark them for delivery to libraries, community centers, social agencies, and various other places where voters can picked them up.
+Pat and Burke Swan have offered their home for us to do this.
+This is the same day as The Morning Call publishes the Voters Guide.
+Volunteers arrive at 10:30 a.m. or arranged to pick up copies later in the day.
+We finish about noon, then departed to make our deliveries.

-Looking ahead, as the 2019 Municipal Primary Election is Tuesday, May 14, 2019, the Voters Guide should be published on Thursday, May 2, 2019.
-Members, please email at firstname.lastname@example.org if you can come to help or distribute copies of the Voters Guide.
+Looking ahead, members, please email at email@example.com if you can come to help or distribute copies of the Voters Guide.
 Thank you.

 Jan Little, President, Government Directory, Voters Guide

 Reminder: The League of Women Voters helps people register to vote, but we DO NOT maintain the lists of registered voters.
 If you have a problem with your registration, contact the Lehigh County Voter Registration Office at 610-782-3194.